Campaign history

 Spain.
 25 years beyond the sun (2008)

 In 2008, Turespaña commemorated 25 years of the Spanish tourism logo, created by Joan Miró, with a dedicated campaign that ran for three months alongside the general campaign.
 The aim of this advertising campaign was to enhance our image as a first-class tourist destination.
-It offered a “journey through time” in which tourists from 25 years ago enjoyed modern day Spain and its main attractions: sun, sea and sand, gastronomy, culture, contemporary architecture and shopping.
+The creative concept was a "journey through time" in which tourists from 25 years ago enjoy modern-day Spain and its main attractions: sun and beaches, gastronomy, culture, contemporary architecture, and shopping.

 I need Spain (2010-2016)